olgapombo/olgapombo.github.io/curriculum.md

 ## Research fields

-* Philosophy of Science (Unity of Science, Interdisciplinarity, Epistemology, Scientific Image, Science and Art, Poincaré, Neurath, Bachelard)
+* Philosophy of Science (Unity of Science, Interdisciplinarity, General Epistemology, Scientific Image, Scientific Models, Science and Art, Poincaré, Neurath, Bachelard)
 * Philosophy of Language (Leibniz, Hobbes, Spinoza, Rousseau, Hegel)
-* History and Philosophy of Encyclopaedism, Encycopaedia and Hypertext
+* History and Philosophy of Encyclopaedism, Encyclopaedia and Hypertext
-•	Philosophy of School and Philosophy of Teaching
+* Philosophy of School and Philosophy of Teaching

 ## Academic career